As shaky as it is, the Seahawks defense — not their stacked offense — saved the day vs. the Dolphins

 It will tell a similar story to the Seahawks’ previous three wins — that a spectacular offense overcame a disappointing defense and carried them to a 4-0 start.

-But as dominant as quarterback Russell Wilson and his receivers were on Sunday, and as prolific as Miami’s offense was, Seattle’s 31-23 victory should be attributed to the “D.”
+But as dominant as quarterback Russell Wilson and his receivers were Sunday, and as prolific as Miami’s offense was, Seattle’s 31-23 road victory should be attributed to the “D.”

 Finally.

 This was a day that seemed like it might not come this season.
-The look on Seahawks linebacker Bobby Wagner’s face after last week’s victory told a clearer story than any of his answers did.
+The look on Seahawks linebacker Bobby Wagner’s face after the victory last week told a clearer story than any of his answers did.
 Dallas QB Dak Prescott diced the Seahawks up, their total defense plummeted to last in the league, and injuries on that side of the ball piled up.

 The Seahawks entered Sunday’s game sans All-Pro safety Jamal Adams, cornerback Quinton Dunbar and linebacker Jordyn Brooks.
 It didn’t look as though they were going to challenge the Dolphins to score so much as invite them.